pmogren/db-ratchet/README.md

 Schema authoring support in db-ratchet is supported by use of a SchemaDifferenceEngine.
 A SchemaDifferenceEngine handles comparing databases and file store representations of databases to produce version upgrade scripts.
 Currently db-ratchet has a single SchemaDifferenceEngine implementation based on [Redgate SQlCompare](http://www.red-gate.com/products/sql-development/sql-compare/).
-There are near term plans to add another implementation based on XML representation of schema bjects that will not require commercial 3rd party software.
+There are near term plans to add another implementation based on XML representation of schema objects that will not require commercial 3rd party software.

 *The following diagram illustrates how schema management operations interact with the the database repository.*
 ![Schema Repository Operations](./docs/images/schema-workflow.jpg)